 |Hispanic or Latino||925|

-Students from other countries are interested in Physics, too.
+Physics appeals to people across the globe.
 About 10.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia